Sioncoolwijk/sinterklaas/README.md

 - Get Your Quote: After submission, our team will get in touch to provide a personalized quote and coordinate all the details for the Sinterklaas visit.

 ### Collaboration Notice
 This project is copyrighted and all rights are reserved.
-If you'd like to use parts of the code, please reach out to us at sintenpietcontact@gmail.com.
+If you'd like to use parts of the code, please reach out to me at sioncoolwijk@hotmail.com.

 ### Preview
 https://github.com/Sioncoolwijk/sinterklaas/assets/70899366/c376c686-08ff-496b-ab10-e14a21e886b7